Check availability of a domain in Python

 whois {domain_name}

-In reality, the only thing we are interested in is understanding what’s the difference in the whois output when the command is applied to a domain that exists and to a domain that doesn’t exist.
+We are interested in detecting the difference in the whois output when the command is applied to a domain that exists and to a domain that doesn’t exist.

-To do that we can pipe the output of whois to the grep command that only displays a specific part of the output we are interested in.
+To do that I will pipe the output of the whois command to the grep command that only displays a specific part of the output we are interested in.

-In this case, we are interested in the part of the whois output that shows the number of objects returned.
-I’m referring to the line below (you will see it if you run a whois command for a specific domain).
+We are interested in the part of the whois output that shows the number of objects returned.
+I’m referring to the line below that you will see if you execute the whois command for a specific domain.

 Output for Existent Domain